 I've not hidden this fact.
 I've had it on public display on my LinkedIn since then.

 I just don't really use Facebook or Instagram anymore — and didn't want to publicly pat myself on the back by telling the world I got a job.
 It seemed too self-congratulatory.
 Especially in a climate where many jobs were being lost.

 Misconception #4.
 "Ellusionist is going out of business."

-In a post-pandemic period of stagflation (reduced supply and increased demand), there are some challenges for everyone.
+In a post-pandemic period of stagflation (reduced supply and increased demand), there were some challenges for everyone.

-I don’t care what anyone tells you, no magic company is having its “best year ever” right now.
+I don’t care what anyone tells you, no magic company is having its “best year ever”.
 Because magic is a luxury niche and during a cost of living crisis, luxury markets dip.

-We’re all facing supply chain delays, meaning it’s harder and takes longer to get stuff made.
+We all faced supply chain delays, meaning it's harder and takes longer to get stuff made.
 For example, my car has been in the garage for 5 months, waiting for a single part to arrive, before they can fix it.
 The world just isn’t as efficient as it once was.